 - Scrum Master: Maximising the organisation’s ability to deliver

 A product is introduced including artefacts such as a business scenario, a product vision, and an initial backlog of features.
-As a result, delegates form into teams to turn the product backlog into a delivery plan, taking on Scrum roles they have just learned.
+Delegates form into teams to turn the product backlog into a delivery plan, taking on Scrum roles they have just learned.

 Introduction to Scrum Artefacts